Electric strike: Variations

-A new trend is a strike that is quickly reversible from fail safe to fail secure (and back again if needed).
+A new trend is a strike that is quickly field-installation reversible from fail safe to fail secure (and back again if needed).
 Some manufacturers require the opening of the solenoids, but others allow the reversing of the function within seconds (usually take less than 10 seconds) with only the movement of two external screws or a mechanical unlocking accessory which is directly accessible when the door is open.
 This is exactly the same principle as a child safety door lock which is installed on car doors.